MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - Identify documents that contain sensitive information that might be putting your organization at risk if they are not protected, and mitigate your risk by following recommendations.

-The data that you see is aggregated from your Azure Information Protection clients and scanners, from Windows computers running [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](/windows/security/threat-protection/microsoft-defender-atp/overview), from [Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security/what-is-cloud-app-security), and from [clients that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).
+The data that you see is aggregated from your Azure Information Protection clients and scanners, and from [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling).

 For example, you'll be able to see the following: